-Enamela (rhymes with Pamela) is a monoline square sans that is now available as a normal width family in addition to the original condensed version.
+Enamela (rhymes with Pamela) is a monoline square sans that is available in normal width and condensed versions.
 Although rooted in the early years of sans serif type, the Enamela fonts have a timeless quality that is practical and unpretentious.

 The letterforms derive from vitreous enamel signage dating from the Victorian era and widely used in Britain for street nameplates, Post Office signs, the plates on James Ludlow wall postboxes, railway signs and direction signs, as well as for circular Automobile Association wayfinding plaques throughout the first half of the twentieth century.
 The quirky terminals stemming from the compression of geometric type invite comparison with the Charles Wright fonts used for UK vehicle registration plates.